petermatyas/ESP32-28-Inch-TFT-HamClock/readme.md

 1. **Power on** the device.
 It starts an AP called **`HB9IIUSetup`**.
 2. **Connect** to the AP and open `192.168.4.1` to enter your Wi-Fi credentials.
 3. After joining your network, access **`http://hamclock.local`**.
-4. In the web UI, choose colors, labels, banner speed, the big-clock face, and (optionally) **upload a custom splash** image.
+4. In the web UI, set your **position and callsign** on the General page, pick colors and the clock faces on the Clock/Big Clock pages, and (optionally) **upload a custom splash** image.
 Weather needs no key.
 5. Done — the clock/propagation panels will update automatically.

 ---